-55. Operation and Maintenance Manual for Public Stormwater Devices
+52. Operation and Maintenance Manual for Public and Private Stormwater Devices

 An Operation and Maintenance Manual (OMM) must be provided to Council to address all public and private stormwater management systems.
 The OMM must set out how the stormwater management system is to be operated and maintained to ensure that adverse environmental effects are minimised.
-The OMM must be prepared to the satisfaction of Auckland Council Healthy Waters Operations Team and comply with healthy Waters Operation and Maintenance Plan Template.
 The OMM must include: